simlind/pytest-orchestration/README.md

 ```

 ## Reporter
 Reporter is a class provided that the orchestration is using to collect reports/result/info from all its orchestrated events.
 An implemented event can use the `result_reporter()` fixture to get the instance.
 The reporter has 2 main methods worth noticing; ``monitor()`` and ``on_result()``.
 The monitor method will be running in the background of the ``orchestration`` and monitor the Queue object it contains for new info, if it finds something then ``on_result()`` will be called which will pop the info and log it.
 It is possible to implement your own Reporter class by inheriting from provided ResultReporter class and implementing your own ``on_result()`` method.
-If you implement this you also need to override the ``result_reporter_impl()`` fixture and make it return your reporter instead.
+If you implement this you also need to override the ``result_reporter(report_queue)`` fixture and make it return your reporter instead.

 ## Fixtures
 The plugin comes with a few fixture helpers, these are:
 * kill_switch() - Gives you a `multiprocessing.Event()` which will be set when tests finishes, so your event can know when test has ended and tear itself down properly.
 * result_reporter() - Facilitates a way to collect and report what is important from your events, see Reporter section.
-* result_reporter_impl(report_queue) - Fixture which should only be used if you wanna override the result_reporter, see Reporter section
 * report_queue() - Fixture which returns a thread safe `multiprocessing.Manager().Queue()` object which is injected into result_reporter, could be overridden as well.